Irish Workers' Party

-The Irish Workers' League (1948–1962) and Irish Workers' Party (1962–1970) were names used by the communist party in the Republic of Ireland.
+The Irish Workers' League (1948–1962), later the Irish Workers' Party (1962–1970) was a communist party in the Republic of Ireland.

 Background

 The Southern section of the Communist Party of Ireland had suspended its activities from 1941 onwards, because of police interference in its activities and the difficulties imposed by the emigration of many members to find work in England.
 Members were encouraged instead to join the Labour Party (although many were subsequently expelled).

 The influx of communists to the Labour Party and the union movement, from both James Larkin's party and the Communist Party of Ireland, caused a split in Labour, with the formation in 1944 of the National Labour Party.
 During this time, the communists still ran a revolutionary book-shop called New Books and produced a publication, Irish Review.

 Irish Workers' League

-After the Second World War, internees released from the Curragh Camp such as the Connolly Group and with expulsions from the Labour Party, the party was re-established in the South in 1948 under the name Irish Workers' League.
-Michael O'Riordan became its secretary, others involved in early meetings of the party included Dominic Behan, Sam Nolan, Joe O'Connor and Sean Mulready.
+After the Second World War, former internees from the Curragh Camp, including members of the "Connolly Group," along with individuals expelled from the Labour Party, established a party in Republic of Ireland on 8 November 1948 under the name Irish Workers' League.
+Michael O'Riordan became its secretary, and others involved in early meetings of the party included Dominic Behan, Sam Nolan, Joe O'Connor and Sean Mulready.
 The IWL resumed publication of The Irish Workers' Voice which had been a publication of the Communist Party.
-The IWL ran candidates unsuccessfully in the, 1951, 1954, and 1961 general elections.
+The IWL ran candidates unsuccessfully in the 1951, 1954, and 1961 general elections.